In addition to having a master's degree in sustainable development, Susette works in water conservation and sustainable landscaping.

 In preparation for weeding, water first to soften the soil.
 Then use hand tools like digging forks to loosen up the roots and pull the weed out.
 If you don't pull the roots, most weeds will grow back stronger.

 Bare spots in your lawn usually come from conditions not present that make it hard for your chosen grass to grow healthy.
-Such conditions can include too much shade, an acidic soil spot, a depression where water collects, or a small hill that gets more sun and sheds more water than anywhere else.
+Such conditions can include too much shade, an acidic soil spot (or a place where your pet pees), a depression where water collects, or a small hill that gets more sun and sheds more water than anywhere else.

 It's perfectly ok to choose a different grass for that spot, as long as you blend it in with the rest of the lawn.
-For example, let's say you've got a mix of warm weather Bermuda grass and perennial rye grass, but there's a big spot in the shade that's not working for either one.
-Try planting a shade tolerant fescue there, then scatter seed in the turf around it for the blend.
+For example, let's say you've got a mix of warm weather Bermuda grass and perennial ryegrass, but there's a big spot in the shade that's not working for either one.
+Try planting shade-tolerant fescue there, then scatter seed in the surrounding turf to help it blend in.

 As for overseeding, every fall and spring it's a good idea to reseed your main grasses: The cool-weather grass in fall, the warm-weather one in spring.
 This will give you a lush lawn all year round where it's not covered by snow in winter.